-Fortunately, STunnel & HAProxy can easily be configured in this way using the built-in Web User Interface:
+Fortunately, stunnel & HAProxy can easily be configured in this way using the built-in Web User Interface:

-a) Configuring STunnel
+a) Configuring stunnel

-b) Configuring HAProxy
+b) Check HAProxy Configuration (optional)

-c) Restart Services
+c) Reload Services

 As mentioned at the start you'll also need to ensure that your web servers are correctly configured to log the X-Forward-For header details: